fszf/Dell-XPS-13-9350/linux-dell/4.6-rc3/README.md

 And read the archwiki:
 https://wiki.archlinux.org/index.php/Modprobed-db

 Just remember to plug in all your devices and run it.
-This will speed up your compile time down to 8 minutes.,
+This will speed up your compile time down to 8 minutes.

+##Compile
+makepkg -s
+pacman -U <package name>